Charlie Hunnam Criticized For ‘Sexist’ Method Acting, And More News On FX’s New ‘Mayans MC’

 Charlie Hunnam is best known for playing the role of Jax Teller on FX’s Sons of Anarchy, a crime drama that was based on an outlaw motorcycle club.
 Hunnam’s Jax Teller became the television’s most popular anti-hero who ultimately sacrificed his own life for the sake of his family and the other members of the motorcycle club.

-A spin-off of Sons of Anarchy has been hotly anticipated for some time, with rumors and speculation abounding before the official news was announced.
+A spinoff of Sons of Anarchy has been hotly anticipated for some time, with rumors and speculation abounding before the official news was announced.
 As such, fans of the popular television series were overjoyed when FX announced its upcoming series Mayans MC, to be based on Sons of Anarchy and whose pilot will be filmed very soon.

 Do you want to see him take back the role of Mayans MC President Marcus Alvarez?https://t.co/pa4H86pSCE pic.twitter.com/kiACDi4G0u